 In today's fashion industry, the material that most commonly replaces silk is polyester – a petroleum-based, non-renewable, non-biodegradable environmental hazard.
 Staggeringly, nearly 70 million barrels of oil are used in the production of polyester each year.
 Polyester also comes with the problem of microplastics, which are released into the waterways every time it's washed.
-Luckily, a look beyond polyester and other synthetics reveals that naturally derived vegan fabrics can easily replace silk, which are colectively known as 'vegan silk' – here are some of the best.
+Luckily, vegan silk is rising in popularity and creating a demand for better options.
+Today, a look beyond polyester and other synthetics reveals that naturally derived vegan fabrics can easily replace silk, which are collectively known as 'vegan silk' – here are some of the best.

 Tencel Vegan Silk

 TENCEL™ is a brand under the Austrian company Lenzing, and produces two materials that are often described as vegan silk.
 TENCEL™ lyocell and TENCEL™ modal fibres are becoming much-used textiles in sustainable fashion.
 They are both plant-based fibres derived from wood pulp cellulose from certified sustainable forests.
 To minimise waste, they're also made using closed-loop technology, meaning that resources such as water and chemicals are re-used.
 TENCEL™ fibres create a vegan silk that is strong, highly resistant to wear and wrinkle-free – and also biodegradable.
-Several Immaculate brands use both Lyocell and Modal for their vegan silk collections, including Neu Nomads, NINA REIN and blisko.
+Several Immaculate brands use both Lyocell and Modal for their vegan silk collections, including Komodo and Neu Nomads.

 Cupro comes from cotton linter – a part of the cotton plant that otherwise is wasted in cotton production, making cupro a by-product.
-As a vegan silk it drapes easily and has a soft, flowing texture reminiscent of silk.
-Immaculate brand Bona Fide uses Cupro in their vegan silk collection.
+Cupro vegan silk drapes easily and has a soft, flowing texture reminiscent of silk.
+Immaculate brand Komodo uses Cupro vegan silk for their beautiful dresses, jumpsuits and shirts.

-Italian Entrepreneurs Adriana Santanocino and Enrica Areno, founders of Orange Fibre, decided to harness an unlikely resource – orange peel.
+Italian Entrepreneurs Adriana Santanocino and Enrica Areno, founders of Orange Fibre, decided to harness an unlikely resource – orange peel - in order to create vegan orange silk.
 Italy generates one million tonnes of citrus fruit waste, and the peels proved to have fashion potential.
 The entrepreneurs' unique technology extracts cellulose from orange peels in Sicily – home to a large part of Italy's citrus fruit industry – and transforms it into a luxurious vegan silk fabric, which was featured in H&M's Conscious Exclusive collection in 2019.

 Courtesy of US-based company Bolt Threads, Microsilk is a bioengineered vegan silk made to mimic the properties of spider silk.
 No spiders were used in the process – and neither are worms or other animals.
 Microsilk is made by adding genes into yeast and fermenting yeast, sugar and water, resulting in a material that rivals its animal-derived counterpart.
 Stella McCartney has experimented with Microsilk in a dress showcased in the “Fashioned from Nature” exhibit at London's Victoria & Albert Museum.